 "If you are in need of support because of a documented disability (whether it be learning, mobility, psychiatric, health-related, or sensory) you may be eligible for academic or other accommodations through Disability Resources.
 Call Academic Support Programs at (541)552-6213 to schedule an intake appointment with Disability Resources.
 The Academic Support Programs office is located in the Stevenson Union, lower level.
 See the Disability Resources webpage at www.sou.edu/dr for more information."

-Students with disabilities are protected from discrimination and ensured equal access to all aspects of college life by two specific federal mandates; Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 .
+Students with disabilities are protected from discrimination and ensured equal access to all aspects of college life by two specific federal mandates; Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 , as amended.

 Section 504 of the Rehabilitation Act